Desmond O'Grady (journalist): Education

 In 1950 he began his studies with the Arts Faculty at the University of Melbourne, where he graduated in 1953.
 He taught English Literature and History at the secondary level in Victoria until he sailed for Europe in 1955.
 O'Grady took his diploma in Italian from the University for Foreigners in Perugia, Italy.

 Career and family

-Upon taking his diploma in Italian, he worked in Rome for the US Catholic Immigration Office interviewing refugees from Eastern Europe.
+Upon earning his diploma in Italian, he worked in Rome for the US Catholic Immigration Office interviewing refugees from Eastern Europe.

 O'Grady previously had short stories and articles published and a play of his staged in Melbourne when, in 1957, he started working as a journalist in Sydney.

 In 1957 he married a Roman, Giuseppina Culotta, and with her returned to Melbourne where he worked for a time in the Australian Immigration Department.
 His first child, Kieran Gregory O'Grady, was born in Melbourne in 1958.
 His second child, Donatella O'Grady, was born in Rome in 1964 after he had again returned to that city.